Submission299Demo/299Demo.github.io/README.md

-# This page contains Supplementary Demos for MobiCom 2024 Submission 605
+# This page contains Supplementary Demos for MobiSys 2024 Submission 299